Bangladesh–Israel relations

-Bangladesh and Israel do not maintain diplomatic relations.
-Bangladesh said that it will not recognize Israel until there is an independent Palestine.
-Some reports and statistics revealed that Bangladesh and Israel maintain some trade relations indirectly and sometimes secretly, although the government always denies these allegations.
+The People's Republic of Bangladesh and the State of Israel do not have diplomatic relations.
+Bangladesh has stated that it will not recognize Israel until there is an independent Palestinian state.
+Bangladesh has long advocated for a two-state solution, envisioning Palestine and Israel coexisting as independent states in adherence to UN Resolutions 242 and 338, with the aim of establishing enduring peace and stability in the region.
+Some reports have alleged that Bangladesh and Israel maintain some trade relations indirectly and sometimes secretly and via proxies, although the Bangladesh government denies these allegations.